muniu/springboot-mpesa/README.md

 * **Support Services:**
   * Balance Inquiry: Provides functionalities for querying M-Pesa account balances
   * Transaction Status Check: Enables checking the status of initiated transactions
-  * Reversals: Implements reversal functionalities for failed or erroneous transactions
+  * Reversals: Implements reversal functionalities for failed or erroneous transactions - TODO
 * **Clean Code Structure:**
   * Separation of Concerns: Well-defined DTOs, entities, repositories, and services for each transaction type
   * Maintainability: Adherence to best practices for code organization and maintainability